-Like other aquatic turtles, such as map turtles and red eared sliders, painted turtles are not ideal for homes with small children or immune compromised individuals.
+Like other aquatic turtles, such as map turtles and red eared sliders, painted turtles are not ideal for households with small children or immune compromised individuals.
 Salmonella is something all reptiles can harbor and everyone should wash their hands before and after handling any aquatic turtle.

-The painted turtle is an aquatic turtle.
-It spends the majority of its time swimming and the rest of the time eating and basking on a dry rock in the sun.
-The care of painted turtles is similar to that of a pet fish: they need a tank almost entirely filled with water.
-But they also need somewhere to dry dock.
+Since painted turtles are aquatic turtles they will spend the majority of their time swimming and the rest of their time eating and basking on a dry piece of land in the sun.
+The care of painted turtles is similar to that of a pet fish in that they need a tank almost entirely filled with water but unlike a fish, they also need somewhere to dry dock.
 A large fish tank that will hold 100 gallons of water or more is necessary for a full grown painted turtle but some turtle owners will also use a kiddie pool, pond liner, or other large plastic container.

 It should go without saying that water quality is very important to animals that spend the majority of their lives swimming, and aquatic turtles are no exception.
 Dirty water can cause a number of health problems for an aquatic turtle.

-Quality water filters are a must for any painted turtle enclosure to keep the water clean, clear and fresh.
-Submersible filters or canister filters are your best options for clean water.
-They should be constantly running to not only provide filtration but also aeration to the water.
+Quality water filters are a must for any painted turtle enclosure to keep the water clean, clear, and fresh.
+Submersible filters and canister filters are both good options and should be constantly running to not only provide filtration but also aeration to your painted turtle's water.

 Painted Turtle Lighting

-UVB lighting should be provided for 12 hours a day year-round in the form of a special reptile UVB bulb.
-It should also be replaced every six months since the invisible UVB rays expire before the visible white light does.
-Painted turtles that are housed outside do not need supplemental UVB lights since they receive natural UVB rays from the sun.
+UVB lighting should be provided for 12 hours a day, regardless of the season, in the form of a UVB bulb.
+This bulb should also be replaced every six months since the invisible UVB rays expire before the visible white light does.
+Painted turtles that are housed outside do not need this supplemental UVB light since they receive natural UVB rays from the sun.

-Painted turtles are relatively easy to care for with the proper setup and diet.
-But they can run into some health issues.
+Painted turtles are relatively easy to care for with the proper setup and diet but they are not immune to health issues.

-If water quality is a problem, your turtle can get skin, shell, and ear infections from the dirty water.
+- Infections - If water quality is a problem, your turtle can get skin, shell, and ear infections from the dirty water.
 If too much algae is building up on your turtle's shell or skin, use a soft toothbrush to help keep it clean.
-Ear infections from poor water quality will display large bumps behind your turtle's eye and need to be addressed by your vet.
+Ear infections from poor water quality will display as large bumps behind your turtle's eyes and need to be addressed by your vet.

-Without proper UVB lighting and calcium from the turtle pellets, painted turtles will develop metabolic bone disease and shell deformities but these are serious issues that can be easily avoided with proper care.
+- Metabolic bone disease - Without proper UVB lighting and calcium, painted turtles will develop metabolic bone disease and shell deformities.

 If you suspect your turtle has a health issue get him in to see a vet as soon as possible.
 With your help, your turtle can live a long and healthy life.